-When disaster strikes, man’s best friend is often there, working on the frontlines of rescue efforts, as well as behind the scenes, helping people cope with trauma and loss.
+When disaster strikes, man’s best friend is often there, working on the front lines and behind the scenes of rescue efforts, helping people cope with trauma and loss.

-Experts estimate that one search-and-rescue (SAR) dog can accomplish the work of 20 to 30 human searchers.
+Experts estimate that one search and rescue or SAR dog can accomplish the work of 20 to 30 human searchers.
 Because of these unparalleled abilities, the number of trained SAR dogs has been rising across the United States.

 Dogs make efficient searchers due to their superior vision, hearing and sense of smell.
 A dog’s nose is about 100 times more sensitive than a human nose, and SAR dogs are trained to locate human scents amid countless other smells.
 They track our scents by the 30,000 to 40,000 dead skin cells we drop every minute.